wodxgod/Griefing-Methods/README.md

 **How do I prevent players from being able to bypass UUIDSpoof - Fix?**

 Simply remove "zPirroZ3007" from the whitelist in the YAML file exempt.yml.
 An other fix would be hosting all subservers locally.
-This ofcourse is only possible, if the proxy (Bungeecord) server is hosted on the same back-end server.
+This ofcourse is only possible, if the proxy (Bungeecord) server is hosted on the same network.